 My first recollection of Winona MN was from the Country Singer Wynonna Judd.
 While she got her name after the town of Winona AZ, it still put Winona on the map for me.
 I always wondered what was hiding in the riverside town a few hours southeast of Minneapolis.

 The allure started to grow as I started to hear about the fun things to do in town, like the infamous Sugar Loaf Bluff and Mississippi River cruises.
 This Memorial Day, I had to experience it for myself.

 Winona Minnesota located in southeastern Minnesota is called an island city because a good portion of it is an island on the Mississippi River.
 It was founded in 1851 by a steamboat captain and grew during the lumber mill days.

-Today you’ll see many historical buildings as you go through town.
-This small Minnesota town is just minutes away from La crosse and even his home to Winona State University.
+Today you’ll see many historic buildings as you go through town.
+This small Minnesota town is just minutes away from La Crosse and even his home to Winona State University.